telerik/teststudio-docs/docs/advanced-topics/build-server/jenkins-ci.md

 ## Install the Java Web Archive (.war) for Jenkins CI

 Test Studio tests should not be run from a Windows Service account.
 Because the Windows native package for Jenkins CI runs as a Windows Service, Test Studio requires the Java Web Archive version to run properly.
-## Install the Java Web Archive (.war) for Jenkins CI

-Test Studio tests should not be run from a Windows Service account.
-Because the Windows native package for Jenkins CI runs as a Windows Service, Test Studio requires the Java Web Archive version to run properly.

 ![Download Jenkins](/img/advanced-topics/build-server/jenkins-ci/fig1.png)